siamx/OS-Projects/matrix-multiply/README.md

 - Multi-threaded program that uses `Pthread library` to multiply matrices

+Using Two methods:
-* 1 a thread computes each row in the output matrix.
+  - A thread computes each row in the output matrix.
-* 2 a thread computes each element in the output matrix.
+  - A thread computes each element in the output matrix.